ak2022dev/bank_tech_test/README.md

 ### CustomerIdStrategy and CustomerIdNIStrategy classes
 To implement the abstract and concrete classes for the Strategy design pattern, making future changes easy if required.
 Added basic validation for UK NI numbers.

+## Design ideas 5
+The Account class will be composed of a Customer and a sequence of Transactions.
+It will be created by a Bank, which will provide the Account with a unique number.
+It will be opened when it is first created and will retain records of its transactions even after it is closed, for reference purposes.
+Modelling a Transaction using the Command design pattern as mentioned above could have the additional benefit of potentially being able to undo a transaction if that is needed in the future.